 Every time an Amazon delivery driver steps out of their vehicle to drop off a package, they’re trusting the property owners with their safety.
 Unfortunately, some property owners—residential, commercial, and governmental—don’t maintain their properties in a safe way.
-If you suffered slip, trip, or fall injuries while working as an Amazon delivery driver, you might have the grounds to seek compensation.
-The experienced slip and fall attorneys at Console & Associates can help.
+If you suffered slip, trip, or fall injuries while working as an Amazon delivery driver claim, you might have the grounds to seek compensation.
+The experienced New Jersey slip and fall attorneys at Console & Associates can help.

-Ready to find out more about your rights in an Amazon delivery driver slip and fall claim?
+Ready to find out more about your rights in a New Jersey Amazon delivery driver slip and fall claim?
 Call (866) 778-5500 today to discuss your rights and options during a free, confidential legal consultation.

 Slip and fall is a general term that encompasses any sort of injury involving a slip, trip, or fall.

 To have a slip and fall personal injury claim, you must have sustained a physical injury that is serious enough to affect your life and to require medical treatment.
 In some situations, slip and fall accidents can be catastrophic or even fatal.

 Other slip and fall accidents affect victims’ lives in more subtle (but still significant) ways, like limiting their mobility, causing them pain, or keeping them from working or from doing their favorite hobbies.

 Many Amazon delivery drivers who suffer slip and fall accidents do so outdoors, especially in suburban and rural areas.
 Since they’re walking from their parked truck or car to the front door of a house or a business, they may not ever set foot inside a building during the course of their shift.
 For these Amazon delivery drivers, slip and fall accidents are likely to involve safety hazards like the following: